-It was our first day in The Golden City of Jaisalmer and Allan and I found ourselves immediately reeled in by its magical charms.
-Set on a ridge of golden sandstone on the edge of The Great Thar Desert, the entire place was like something straight out of a storybook, a giant sandcastle of a town home to a beguiling network of narrow twisting lanes and finely sculpted buildings.
+It was our first day in The Golden City of Jaisalmer and both Allan and I found ourselves immediately reeled in by its magical charms.
+Set on a ridge of golden sandstone on the edge of The Great Thar Desert, the entire place was like something straight out of a storybook, a giant sandcastle of a town home to a beguiling network of narrow, twisting lanes and finely sculpted buildings.

-The tallest of the men strode towards us, a turbaned biblical-looking figure with clay-like skin and a swashbuckling moustache that curled up at the sides.
-“Helloooooooo!” he cooed with a tremendous vigor, ‘‘I am Magoo… Mr. Magoo to some peoples, but you is my friends no?
+The tallest of the men strode towards us, a turbaned, biblical-looking figure with clay-like skin and a swashbuckling moustache that curled up at the sides.
+“Helloooooooo!” he cooed with a tremendous vigor. ‘‘I am Magoo… Mr. Magoo to some peoples, but you is my friends no?
 So you can calling me Magoo, am your desert guide!”
 He followed this with a playful three hundred and sixty degree twirl that got us all laughing, except for the Japanese guys who just looked confused.
 Clicking his tongue, our leader ushered us closer, encouraging the group to form a semi-circle around the camels.
 “You!” said Magoo, grabbing me by the arm and dragging me over to a tough-looking dromedary, “this is your camel!”
 He then struck the beast with three open-palmed slaps on its leathery side.
 “Meet Lalou!”

-Chewing noisily on a mouthful of feed, the camel lifted her head and let out a long yawn, emitting a lungful of hot foul breath that could have come straight from the devil’s ass.
+Chewing noisily on a mouthful of feed, the camel lifted her head and let out a long yawn, emitting a lungful of hot, foul breath that could have come straight from the devil’s ass.
 “She strong camel… she good camel!” growled Magoo, his moustache twitching.
-Then came a short angry command that saw Lalou obediently drop to the ground, flat on her stomach.
+Then came a short, angry command that saw Lalou obediently drop to the ground, flat on her stomach.
 And there she stayed, her long gangly limbs extending out at each end.
 “You strong with Lalou and everything ok” advised Magoo, “easy as like pie”.
 Climbing onto the saddle, I took hold of the frayed reigns around Lalou’s neck and awaited further instruction while Magoo repeated the act with the others.
 Once we were all seated he dispatched another gruff order and the camels all shot up in one bone-crunching wave of scattered gravel.

 ‘‘T-shirts!’’ squealed Magoo, addressing the male contingent. ‘‘Wrap around head, sun get too toasty’’ he laughed, throwing each of us a faded old piece of cloth that reeked of detergent.
-Lena and Holly meanwhile received much more fetching headscarves and seconds later, without any warning at all, Magoo simply screamed “Let’s goooooooooooo!!!” and we were off.
+Lindsay and Holly meanwhile received much more fetching headscarves and seconds later, without any warning at all, Magoo simply screamed “Let’s goooooooooooo!!!” and we were off.

 Physically it was very hard going and I found myself wiping away near-constant streams of sweat that ran down both cheeks and into the channel of my neck.
 Taking a greedy gulp from my water bottle, I looked back at the trailing bunch.
-The girls weren’t too far behind, Lena looking resplendent as she glided along like Audrey Hepburn for the role she never had in Lawrence of Arabia.
+The girls weren’t too far behind, Lindsay looking resplendent as she glided along like Audrey Hepburn for the role she never had in Lawrence of Arabia.
 Further back trotted the Japanese, while I could only just pick out Allan holding up the rear alongside one of Magoo’s men.

-Post-feed, while the crew took a nap, the camels sauntered off to scratch themselves on the carcasses of some bony bushes. ‘‘Leighton, I think we should swap camels’’ joked Lena with a mischievous smirk. ‘‘Impossible!’’
+Post-feed, while the crew took a nap, the camels sauntered off to scratch themselves on the carcasses of some bony bushes. ‘‘Leighton, I think we should swap camels’’ joked Lindsay with a mischievous smirk. ‘‘Impossible!’’
 I jibed, as nearby Allan tried and failed to engage with the disengaged Holly, who didn’t seem to be much of a people person. ‘‘I mean, I’d be happy to swap but I think Lalou’s grown accustomed to me and I can’t let her down’’.
-Rolling her eyes, Lena poked me in the ribs with a frustrated tut.
+Rolling her eyes, she poked me in the ribs with a frustrated tut.

 We tried to include the Japanese in our camaraderie but linguistically it was a struggle.
-In the end our attempts at dialogue crumbled into some silly intercultural name checking.
+In the end our attempts at dialogue crumbled into some silly, intercultural name checking.
 “Da – vi – Beck – ham,” said one of them.
 “Nakata Inamoto” countered Allan.
 “Ma – ga – ret – Ta – cha” offered the other one.
 “Yoko Ono!”
 I chipped in. ‘‘Ooooook peoples!!!” interrupted Magoo, audibly reenergized by his siesta, ‘‘…is show time!!!”

 After a few more hours on the camels, a collective murmur rippled across the group as the landscape broke out into a stunning panorama of rolling sand dunes.
 Heading straight into them, Magoo sounded out a passionate war cry and we nailed the last few kilometers in an exhilarating sprint.
 Lalou was sensational, a force of nature that had me holding onto my reigns for dear life as she zipped home to a determined finish. ‘‘Lalou is born of the win!’’ howled Magoo, slapping me on the back.